4 Development

 • The package development settings can be accessed via Tools > Project Options… > Build Tools

-4.1 Developing packages with devtools
+4.1 Package dev with devtools

 If you’re new to package development, having a little background on the devtools package is helpful.
 Earlier versions of devtools contained most of the functions used for package development.
 In version 2.0, devtools went under a conscious uncoupling, which means there was a “division of labor” for its core functionality: